-Pros in Choosing 30 Year Mortgage Rate Over 15 Year Mortgage Rate
+Pros of Choosing a 30-Year Mortgage Rate Over 15 Year Mortgage Rate

 Cons in Choosing 15 Year Mortgage Rate Over 30 Year Mortgage Rate

-Being over zealous in paying down your home mortgage does have it risks.
+Being overzealous in paying down your home mortgage does have its risks.
 The first

 Making an Extra Payment